 “I left banking because the stress was getting on top of me.
 Now even my own health has improved!
 It’s just coming to work knowing that you’ve got these people that you can help support and care for makes me feel good.”

-The Day Programme at Enliven Counties Manukau currently cares for around 25 clients with ages ranging from 65 to 93.
+The Day Service at Enliven Counties Manukau currently cares for around 25 clients with ages ranging from 65 to 93.
 Most of the clients have been diagnosed with dementia, but a few have disabilities or are recovering from stroke.
-The Day Programme allows them to receive personalised support in a friendly setting where they can have the benefits of a social environment as well.
+The Day Service allows them to receive personalised support in a friendly setting where they can have the benefits of a social environment as well.

 “You must get to know your clients.
 Everyone can have a different health issue .
 It’s something we need to learn and care for as well.”

 Lance’s day starts when he rides out with the Enliven van to pick up clients, some of whom could be living as far as Otara in the north or Drury in the south.
 Throughout the day, clients are treated to fun activities like indoor bowls, ten-pin bowling and scatter board.
 A game of tennis using balloons is hugely popular and guarantees loads of laughter, while a round of Hangman keeps the brain engaged and active.

 “We make it fun and get everyone involved.
 Clients watch each other and they get encouraged.
 If they go off into a corner of the room we try and include them and have fun.”

 Music and movement provides an afternoon of pleasure and entertainment as well.
 Some would clap their hands and sing along, while others would get up and dance.